Caffeine-induced anxiety disorder: Other actions of caffeine

-Though antagonism of adenosine receptors is the primary mechanism of caffeine, Introduction of the methylxanthine into the body also increases the rate of release and recycling of some monoamine neurotransmitters such as noradrenaline and dopamine.
+Though antagonism of adenosine receptors is the primary mechanism of caffeine, introduction of the methylxanthine into the body also increases the rate of release and recycling of some monoamine neurotransmitters, such as noradrenaline and dopamine.
 Caffeine also has an excitatory effect on mesocortical cholinergic neurons by acting as an antagonist on adenosine receptors that normally inhibit the neuron.

 Genetics and variability of caffeine consumption

 While many factors contribute to individual differences in a person's response to caffeine, such as environmental and demographic factors (i.e. age, drug use, circadian factors, etc.), genetics play an important role in individual variability.
 This inconsistency in responses to caffeine can take place either at the metabolic or at the drug-receptor level.
 The effects of genetic factors can occur either directly by changing acute or chronic reactions to the drug or indirectly by altering other psychological or physiological processes.

 Some of these processes include wakefulness, stimulation, and mood and cognition enhancement.
 Low doses can result in psychological effects of "mild euphoria, alertness, and enhanced cognitive performance"; higher doses produce physiological side effects of nausea, anxiety, trembling, and jitteriness.

-There are individuals who are prone to caffeine's anxiogenic effects whilst others are susceptible to its caffeine-induced sleep disturbances and insomnia.
+Some individuals are prone to caffeine's anxiogenic effects, whereas others are susceptible to its caffeine-induced sleep disturbances and insomnia.
 Studies with twins have shown that genetics influence individual differences in response to caffeine.
 Homozygous twins have been found to react in more consistent ways to the caffeine than heterozygous twins.